Ready for a beach day?

 While it is best known for being the home of NASCAR’s most important race, there is also plenty for beach lovers to enjoy in Daytona Beach.
 From live music at the Daytona Beach Bandshell to enjoying the history of the Main Street Pier, this is the perfect destination for anyone looking for a Florida beach with a wide variety of exciting attractions.
 Daytona is of course home to Latitude Margaritaville Daytona Beach, which actually has its very own private beach club located in Ormond Beach.

-Latitude Margaritaville is a 55+ community in Daytona Beach, inspired by the lifestyle and music of Jimmy Buffett.
+Latitude Margaritaville Daytona Beach is a 55+ community inspired by the lifestyle and music of Jimmy Buffett.

 New Smyrna Beach